Average Annual Pay: Remote Work vs Office Employees

 Be aware that you’ll need much more than your core work skills to survive – you will essentially be running your own business, with all that it implies.
 Some months you might make a killing financially, while at others the takings may be lean.

-Learn to plan long-term and as you gain experience you may find that you’ve over time built up a very successful online business of your own.
+Learn to plan long-term and as you gain experience you may find that you’ve over time built up a very successful online career of your own.

 About Timothy Shim